mfarineau/eemfarineau/docroot/modules/contrib/animate_any/README.txt

 https://drupal.org/docs/8/extending-drupal-8/installing-modules
 for further information.
 * Here we are using animate.css library to provide animation for Drupal.
 * You need to download animate.css library from https://github.com/daneden/animate.css
-and extract the files to "/animate_any/css/" directory (e.g:/animate_any/css/animate.css).
-Or you can directly run a below git command:
+and extract the files to "/sites/all/libraries/" directory(e.g:/sites/all/libraries/animate).
-"git clone -b master https://github.com/daneden/animate.css" in "/animate_any/css/".

 CONFIGURATION
 -------------